James Scott (boxer): Parole and initial fights

 During his time in prison, Scott sent letters to various boxing promoters and reached out to them via collect calls.
-This led to Scott being offered to be managed by an architect named Murray Gaby, who was based in Miami.
+He was offered management by an architect named Murray Gaby, who was based in Miami.
 Gaby made arrangements using political connections to have Scott paroled and allowed to live in Florida.
-On January 8, 1974, Scott was granted work-parole.
+On January 8, 1974, Scott was granted work parole.
 He trained at the 5th Street Gym, the same gym where Muhammad Ali trained, and fought at the Miami Beach Auditorium.
 According to Ali's personal physician, who was present at Scott's first sparring session, Scott did not have money and arrived in a pair of cut-off denim shorts and basketball shoes, and had to have boxing gear put together from available equipment at the gym.
 Gaby said of Scott's performance in his first sparring session, "When Scott started throwing punches, there was dead silence in the gym.
 Other fighters stopped and watched.
 He went two rounds, had the guy out on his feet.
 Everybody gave him an ovation.
 Very dramatic."

-Scott's first professional fight was against John L. Johnson, who was undefeated at the time and weight 35 pounds more.
-Although Johnson knocked Scott down in the first round, Scott rebounded and knocked out Johnson in a later round.
-Scott fought twice against fellow light heavyweights in February, defeating both opponents Hydra Lacy and Willie "The Invader" Johnson.
-As Scott defeated more and more opponents and subsequently was fighting in the main event, Gaby recalls that it was becoming more difficult for the promoter to find opponents willing to fight Scott.
+Scott's first professional fight was against John L. Johnson, who was undefeated at the time.
+He won the fight and handed Johnson his first loss.
+Scott fought twice the next month, defeating both opponents Hydra Lacy and Willie "The Invader" Johnson.
+As Scott defeated more and more opponents and subsequently fought in the main event, Gaby recalls that it was becoming more difficult for the promoter to find opponents willing to fight Scott.
 During this time in his life, Scott found adjusting to life outside of prison to be difficult, oftentimes being confrontational with others.
 He found it difficult to cope or communicate his feelings, except to his common-law wife.